-This report includes information from the headquarters and all the parks operated by the Parques Reunidos Group during 2019.
+This report includes information from the headquarters and all the parks operated by the Parques Reunidos Group from September, 16th to December 31st, 2019.

-The detail of the parks included within this scope are listed in Annex I.
+The parks included within this scope are listed in Annex I.

 If the geographical scope is different for any of the indicators or information presented, this is mentioned in the indicator or in the corresponding table.